Abby Brammell: Career

-Brammell has had recurring roles on Six Feet Under; The Shield; Push, Nevada; and Star Trek: Enterprise.
+Brammell has had recurring roles on Six Feet Under; and The Shield; Push, Nevada.
 In 2004, she received good reviews for her performance as Sabina Spielrein in the North American premier of Christopher Hampton's play, The Talking Cure, at the Mark Taper Forum in Los Angeles.

 From 2006 to 2009, she appeared in The Unit as army wife Tiffy Gerhardt.
 She also appeared in NCIS season 8 episode three, "Short Fuse", as Marine Sergeant Heather Dempsey.

 She played Tamara Moor in the thriller Playdate (2012), a made-for-television film produced in the United States, and has guest-starred on Medium, The Mentalist, Lie to Me, Criminal Minds, and Castle.

 She appeared as the wife of Steve Jobs, played by Ashton Kutcher, in the film Jobs (2013).

 On October 11, 2015, it was announced Brammell would voice the female protagonist in Call of Duty: Black Ops III for Microsoft Windows, PlayStation 4, and Xbox One.